Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Discussion, Conclusion and Outlook

-In this paper, we perturbatively calculate the entanglement entropy of $O(N)$ $\sigma$-model with spontaneous symmetry breaking by tuning $\mu^2$, up to $O(\lambda)$ order, in 3+1 and 2+1 dimensions.
-We employ the renormalized mass and coupling constant in the tree level, such that the final result is expressed in terms of these renormalized parameters.
-The quantum corrections are cancelled by the counter terms we introduced, except the two-loop perturbations due to the cubic interactions in the symmetry broken phase.
-We find that in both phases, this model gives rise to the same expected leading divergence structures.
-The area law is preserved upon quantum phase transition.
-However, due to the emergence of the cubic interactions, the subleading structure in 3+1 dimensions changes from log divergence in $O(N)$ symmetric phase to log squared divergence in the broken phase.
-In 2+1 dimensions, the emergence of the cubic interactions also introduces a new term in the subleading component of $S_{\mathrm{ent.}}^{\mathrm{SSB}}$, but its degree of divergence is maintained.

-We also numerically display the behavior of the entanglement entropy against $\mu^2$.
-There occurs a cusped peak at the phase boundary, marking the phase transition at $\mu^2 =0$.
-While $|\mu^2|$ is tuned up, the level of entanglement reduces in both phases.
-This offers additional information on the quantum phase transition of $O(N)$ $\sigma$-model with the order parameter $\langle\sigma\rangle$.
+In this paper, we perturbatively calculate the entanglement entropy of $O(N)$ $\sigma$-model with spontaneous symmetry breaking of $O(N)$ by tuning $\mu^{2}$ from being positive to negative in 3+1 dimensions, up to the $O(\lambda)$ order.
+The entanglement entropy of this model in the symmetric phase is given in (\ref{4dseesym}), while in the broken phase it becomes (\ref{See4d}).
+These two expressions are combined in (\ref{4dEE}).
+We find that the area law is preserved in the quantum phase transition.
+However, due to the emergence of the cubic interactions, the subleading structure changes from log in $O(N)$ symmetric phase to log squared in the broken phase.
+We also numerically display the behavior of the entanglement entropy against $\mu^{2}$, as shown in Fig. \ref{fig:N4d}.
+There occurs a cusped peak at the quantum phase transition point $\mu^{2}=0$.
+While $|\mu^{2}|$ shifts away from 0, the level of entanglement reduces, in both phases.
+This implies that such behavior of the entanglement entropy can be regarded as the signature signifying the quantum phase transition in the $O(N)$ $\sigma$-model with the order parameter $\langle\sigma\rangle$.